safing/docs/portmaster/guides/dns-configuration.md

 #### AdGuard

 [AdGuard](https://adguard.com/) offers a freemium [public DNS service](https://adguard.com/en/adguard-dns/overview.html) that also blocks ads.
-Note: The Portmaster uses the publicly available ads blocklist from AdGuard internally by default.
+Note: The Portmaster uses the publicly available ads blocklist from AdGuard in the Portmaster's Filter Lists by default.

 ```
 # Ad Blocking: